Toggle: English / Spanish

 A ureterocele is a birth defect.

 A ureterocele occurs in the lower part of the ureter, where the tube enters the bladder.
 The swollen area prevents urine from moving freely into the bladder.
-The urine collects in the ureter and stretches its walls, blowing it up like a water balloon.
+The urine collects in the ureter and stretches its walls.
+It expands like a water balloon.

 A ureterocele can also cause urine to flow backward from the bladder to the kidney.
 This is called reflux.

 Ureteroceles occur in about 1 in 500 to 1 in 4,000 people.
-Caucasians are most likely to be affected.
-Ureteroceles are equally common in left- and right-side ureters.
+Ureteroceles are equally common in both the left and right ureters.

-Large ureteroceles are usually diagnosed earlier than smaller ones.
-A ureterocele may be discovered before the baby is born (during a pregnancy ultrasound).
+Large ureteroceles are often diagnosed earlier than smaller ones.
+A ureterocele may be discovered in a pregnancy ultrasound before the baby is born.

 Some people with ureteroceles do not know they have the condition.
-Often, the diagnosis is made later in life due to kidney stones or infection.
+Often, the problem is found later in life due to kidney stones or infection.

 A urinalysis may reveal blood in the urine or signs of urinary tract infection.